-The school will follow the direction of Laurel Ridge Community College.
-If LRCC opens on delay, students are expected to follow their arrival time.
+The school will follow the direction of Laurel Ridge Community College with regard to closure during inclement weather.

+If LRCC opens under any other status than regular opening, students are expected to arrive at 10:00.
 For any arrival after this time, missed hours will be deducted from time-off allotment.